xLaszlo/sql_style_guide/README.md

 Leave any suggestions in the Issues

-Check out my blog: [https://laszlo.substack.com/about](https://laszlo.substack.com/about)
+Check out my blog if you are interested in Data Science and productionised Machine Learning: [https://laszlo.substack.com/about](https://laszlo.substack.com/about)

 Happy querying!!!